 - salt & pepper , to taste

-- Preheat oven to 400 degrees.
-Scrub potatoes with water and a brush.
-Place on a sheet pan.
+Preheat oven to 400 degrees.
+Place potatoes on on a sheet pan.
 Lightly spray with cooking spray and sprinkle with kosher salt.
 Bake for one hour or until tender to touch.

-- When there's about 10 minutes left for the potatoes to cook- Place olive oil, chopped onion, and garlic in skillet and sauté over medium-high heat.
-When the onions are translucent add ground beef.
-When the ground beef is mostly cooked, sprinkle flour over the beef and toss to coat.
-Add chicken broth, Worcestershire sauce, tomato paste, thyme, and salt & pepper to taste.
+Place olive oil, chopped onion, and garlic in skillet and sauté over medium-high heat.
+When the onions are softened add ground beef and season everything with a couple pinches of salt and pepper.
+When the ground beef is cooked, sprinkle flour over the beef and toss to coat.
+Add broth, Worcestershire sauce, tomato paste, thyme, and salt & pepper to taste.
 Bring to a boil, then reduce to simmer.
-Stir in frozen mixed vegetables and continue to simmer for about 10-12 minutes.
+Stir in frozen mixed vegetables and continue to simmer while preparing the potatoes to be filled.

 - While the Shepherd’s Pie filling is simmering- Take your potatoes, cut in half, and scoop the inside of the potato into a bowl.
 Place potato skins back onto the cookie sheet.

-- In the bowl with the potato filling add butter and chicken broth.
-Quickly mash together.
+Add butter and broth to potatoes.
+Quickly mash together until smooth.
 Add salt, pepper, and garlic to taste.

-- When the beef mixture is done cooking add about 1/4 cup to each potato half.
+Add about 1/4 cup of beef and veggie mixture into each potato half.
 Top each potato evenly with mashed potatoes.
-If desired, sprinkle some cheese on top.
+If desired, sprinkle some cheese, if desired.

 Place back into a 400 degree oven for about 10-12 minutes until melted.